Paducah, TX supercell and wedge tornado: April 22, 2010

 We continued on to Tulsa through intermittent light rain, making it back around 2:30AM.
 A big thanks again to Justin for the hospitality, to Greg for the carpooling option, and most of all to the Lord for safety, success and an overall great time.

-NEXT CHASE: Severe storms in north-central MO >
+NEXT EVENT: Severe storms in north-central MO >

 This web site is made possible by support from CIS Internet.